 QS international rankings by subject position UNSW Built Environment in the top 25 in the world and the top 4 in Australia (QS World University Rankings, 2019).

-UNSW Australia ranks in the top 100 universities worldwide (Times Higher Education World University Ranking 2019).
+UNSW Sydney ranks in the top 100 universities worldwide (Times Higher Education World University Ranking 2019).

 UNSW has invested over $1.2 billion in student facilities and accommodation.